 - Do not saw short logs that extend less than 0.2 m beyond each log bed.
-A shorter log can fall off when the log beds are raised! - The maximum permitted load for the sawmill is 1000 kg.
-Extensions increase the maximum load by 250 kg for each additional log lifter.
+A shorter log can fall off when the log beds are raised! - The maximum permitted load for the sawmill is 1200 kg.

 Always stand to the right of the saw unit when it is in operation.
-Chains that break can be thrown out through the sawdust outlet.
+A chains that breaks can be thrown out through the sawdust outlet.